-This is of course far above the Arctic circle and the scenery doesn’t even loosely resemble the Alpine landscape in the summer.
-Here we were in an Arctic landscape and there was snow and ice to be seen all around us from the peak of Kebnekajse on that marvelously sunny day.
+Kebnekajse is far above the Arctic circle and the scenery does not even remotely resemble the green Alpine mountainsides in the summer.
+Here we were in an Arctic landscape and there was snow and ice to be seen all around from the peak of Kebnekajse on that exceptionally sunny day.

 On our climbing to the south peak of Kebnekajse, this fabulous mountain, we were not alone.
 A guide is required and there were quite a few more people in the little group as well.
-You don’t go up on Kebnekajse all by yourself unless you are a very well trained mountain climber.
+You don’t climb up on Kebnekajse all by yourself unless you are a very well trained mountain climber.
 On the way down the guide also gave my somewhat exhausted stepfather Arne moral as well as physical support.
 I remember well how the guide said I was skipping like a mountain goat.
 I was, at 14, the youngest person who had climbed the mountain that year.
-The oldest one was a woman from Nikkaluokta, close by, who climbed it every year.
+The oldest one was a woman from Nikkaluokta, close by, who showed up every year for her climb.
 She was 75.

-In those days people were not so picky with a special outfit for every sport or athletic activity and I remember well how we were all just wearing our ski boots and ski pants on this day and on chilly days, otherwise shorts.
-Ski boots in those days, it has to be noted, were quite supple boots and easy to walk in, and ours got pretty soaked after crossing swampy areas.
-There were no wooden planks laid out on Kungsleden at the time, and the first time we had those comfortable boards was from Kebnekajse tourist station to Nikkaluoktan the day after our climb.
-After the hiking our boots had been through, they were pretty worn out, and as my sister Gun and I slid down on our behinds from the top of the snow covered peak, Mother and Arne were watching with big laughs and Mother later photographed the soles of our boots which had big holes in them, as we were lying prone on the ground.
-The trekking from Abisko to Kebnekajse, via the tiny Singis hut and walking uphill and downhill, following our Sami friends to the unforgettable reindeer branding, finished off those ski boots.
+In those days people were not so picky with a special outfit for every sport or athletic activity and I remember well how we were all just wearing our ski-boots and ski-pants on chilly days, otherwise shorts.
+Ski-boots in those days, it has to be noted, were quite supple boots and easy to walk in, and ours got pretty soaked after crossing swampy areas.
+There were no wooden planks laid out on Kungsleden at the time, and the first time we had those comfortable boards was from Kebnekajse tourist station to Nikkaluokta, on the day after our climbing Kebnekajse.
+After the hiking our boots had been through, they were pretty worn out, and as my sister Gun and I slid down on our behinds from the top of the snow-covered peak, Mother and Arne were watching with big laughs and Mother later photographed the soles of our boots which had big holes in the soles, as we were lying face-down on the ground.
+The trekking from Abisko to Kebnekajse, via the tiny Singis hut and walking uphill and downhill, following our Sami friends to get to the unforgettable reindeer branding — this all finished off those ski boots.